AdHoc-Protocol/AdHoc-protocol/README.md

 | float  | ±1.5 x 10−45 to ±3.4 x 1038                              |
 | double | ±5.0 × 10−324 to ±1.7 × 10308                            |

-As a creator  of a protocol, you know the scope of data in advance better than any code generator. **AdHoc** description provides attributes that let you share your knowledge with the generator and helps to generate optimal code.
+As the creator of a protocol, you likely have a better understanding of the scope of the data in advance than any code generator.
+**AdHoc** description provides attributes that allow you to share this knowledge with the generator, which helps to generate optimal code.

-If your field's data fits in a particular range, it is better to declare it with the MinMax attribute.
-Code generator will try to find the best datatype and generate range bounds information to control passing values.
+For example, if you know that the data for a particular field fits within a specific range, it is beneficial to declare it using the 'MinMax' attribute.
+The code generator will then try to find the best data type and generate range bound information to control the passing of values.

-If value **range** is less than 127, the code generator will store the value in internal bits storage.
+If value **range** is less than 127, the code generator will store the value in an internal bits storage to save space.
+For example:

 ```csharp
      [MinMax(1, 8)] int car_doors;